VinPassed

 ⚠️ Disclosure: What You Must Tell the Buyer

-→Odometer reading -- accurate and written on the title assignment (federal requirement for vehicles under 10 years old)
+Odometer reading -- accurate and written on the title assignment (federal requirement for model year 2011 and newer vehicles; model year 2010 and older are exempt)

 🔗 Existing Lien on Your Vehicle